jordanmalecki/onemap/README.md

 2. **Set up a virtual environment**:

-   Navigate to the main directory and create a virtual environment:
+   Navigate to the project directory and create a virtual environment:
    ```bash
    python -m venv .venv
    ```